 - the hippocampus, which participates in the formation of memory;

-- the locus coeruleus, related to panic and stress behaviour; and the
+- the locus coeruleus, related to panic and stress behavior; and the

-- anteroventral periventricualar nucleus, associated with feedback regulation of gonadotrophic hormone secretion.(8)(9)
+- anteroventral periventricular nucleus, associated with feedback regulation of gonadotrophic hormone secretion.(8)(9)

 - The amygdala is also more connected with the orbitofrontal cortex, which gives them greater emotional control (adolescence).(10)